svm-zhang/AGOUTI/README.md

 ### Shredding Practices

-**First** If you shred the assembly and predict gene model on the shredded assembly using programs like AUGUSTUS, the following command line is suggested:
+**First**: If you shred the assembly and predict gene model on the shredded assembly using programs like AUGUSTUS, the following command line is suggested:

     python agouti.py shred -assembly scaffold.fasta -p scaffold